Yes, You Should Reach Out to That Friend You’ve Been Thinking About

 New research shows that reaching out to friends and acquaintances can positively impact both parties.

 We’ve all been in a position where life gets busy, schedules are difficult to coordinate and connecting with friends feels harder than ever.
+In fact, Americans currently happen to be in a friendship recession.
 With some friendships, we may lose touch and want to reconnect.
 However, the more time that passes, the more uncertain it can feel if they want to hear from us.

 Well, a recent study published in the Journal of Personality and Social Psychology says it’s time to reach out.
 Researchers found numerous benefits when reaching out to friends and old acquaintances.
 Especially if you’re unsure of how well they’ll receive hearing from you.

 The study, led by Dr. Peggy Liu, is called “The Surprise of Reaching Out: Appreciated More Than We Think.”
 In the study, researchers posed the question: “Do people accurately understand how much other people value being reached out to by someone in their social circle?”